Silicon Valley firms to pay fee for commuter shuttles amid tech backlash

-April 20 Indonesia's biggest bank by market value, PT Bank Central Asia Tbk, says:

-SAN FRANCISCO Jan 21 San Francisco's transportation agency agreed on Tuesday to charge Google Inc , Apple Inc and other tech companies $1 every time one of their commuter shuttles uses a public bus stop, in a deal that seems unlikely to end the recent wave of technology industry-backlash among some residents.
+SAN FRANCISCO San Francisco's transportation agency agreed on Tuesday to charge Google Inc, Apple Inc and other tech companies $1 every time one of their commuter shuttles uses a public bus stop, in a deal that seems unlikely to end the recent wave of technology industry-backlash among some residents.

 The commuter buses take about 17,000 passengers a day from their homes in San Francisco to dozens of technology companies based in Silicon Valley, south of the city.